Vranca/Hotel-information-system/README.md

 # Hotel-information-system
-Software for managing a chain group of hotels.
+Software for managing a chain group of hotels working with a database.